 Manoir Industries offers solutions in a wide range of steels; proprietary alloys, such as the Manaurites®; and complex and standardised alloys to meet all types of requirement.
-This metallurgical expertise is adapted to the needs of cast, forged or sheet-metal parts.
+This metallurgical expertise is adapted to the needs of cast parts.
 The teams of engineers continuously work to optimise the production of all these alloys, and reach ever higher levels of performance and quality.

 To meet the extreme demands encountered in some applications – particularly for the petrochemicals, direct reduction of iron (DRI) and steel industries – Manoir Industries is continuously developing new proprietary grades based on Ni, Cr and Fe.